Please keep in mind all current limitations for the LDAP synchronization. This will help to understand scopes of the following operations better.

 - Add new source

-Using the New Source button allows you to add new LDAP sources to your installations.
+Using the New Source button allows you to add new LDAP sources to your installation.
 You’re not limited in the number of sources, however, keep in mind that many sources will also take more time to synchronize.

 Using an user filter can be a good idea if you only require a small subset of your LDAP users in Zammad.